curtmorgan3/quest-bound-docs/docs/intro.md

 You can make modular pieces of UI called windows and construct digital character sheets from them.
 Windows are designed through a drag and drop editor, may reference content in your ruleset and be dynamic to a character's attributes.

 From a ruleset, you can make characters that have their own character sheets and track their own inventories and attributes.
+You can also create [campaigns](./campaigns.md) to run sessions—with scenes, turn order, events, and a game log.

+## What does it not do?

+It’s a table-side game console and automation engine for tabletop RPGs.
+QB runs the mechanics of your game — character abilities, combat logic, conditions, and rules — while you keep playing at the table or inside your favorite VTT.

-## Quest Bound is not a video game engine or virtual table top
+Quest Bound is not a Virtual Tabletop.

+Think of it as programmable digital tooling for tabletop systems.

+- Works with any RPG
+- Automates game mechanics
+- Fully customizable with QBScript
+- Designed to complement the table, not replace it

 While complex automation is completely possible in Quest Bound, it is not intended to replace the players or game master of a TTRPG.
 Use Quest Bound to augment your play either at the table or through a VTT.
 Quest Bound does not play the game for you.